 To date, we have financed our operations primarily from sale of our equity securities and, to a lesser extent, revenues from collaborations and interest.
-In 2003, our operations have been consuming approximately \$1,000,000 per month, but we expect that our monthly cash used by operations will continue to increase for the next several years.
-During 2004, we plan to both expand our existing clinical programs and initiate clinical programs for several new disease indications.
-These additional trials and the related manufacturing, personnel resources and testing required to support these studies will consume significant capital resources and significantly increase our expenses and our net loss.
+In 2004, our operations consumed approximately \$1.5 million per month and the run rate at the end of the second quarter 2005 was approximately \$2.0 million.
+We expect that our monthly cash used by operations will continue to increase for the next several years.
+During the second half of 2005, we plan to both expand our existing clinical programs and initiate clinical programs for several new disease indications.
+These additional trials and the related manufacturing, personnel resources and testing required to support these studies will consume significant capital resources and will increase our expenses and our net loss.